 What Does a Real Estate Agent Do?

 In its most basic sense, a real estate agent (also known as a broker) shows the property to potential buyers.
-A real estate agent assists you in the process of purchasing or putting a property up for sale.
+When you choose a real estate agent, he will assist you in the process of purchasing or putting a property up for sale.
 They will use the Multiple Listing Service (MLS) to search for properties in your price range.
 Or if you want to sell, they will schedule showings and guide you through the process, all the way through to closing.

 Don’t Confuse a Real Estate Agent for a Leasing Agent

 The responsibilities of a real estate agent and a leasing agent tend to overlap, but it’s important to note that their roles are not entirely the same.
 Although a real estate agent can show a rental property to potential tenants, they’re generally concerned with selling residential properties.
+Often time the question arises, can real estate agents manage rental properties? the answer is Yes, but not effectively.
 Leasing agents or rental agents have a very specific role – that is to place tenants and aid landlords in finding tenants for their rental properties.

 What Does a Property Management Agent Do?